rogerchi/ddb-locking-read/README.md

 ## Learn More

-For more details about DynamoDB locking patterns, see the accompanying blog post: [DynamoDB Locking Patterns](https://rogerchi.com/posts/ddb-locking-read).
+For more details about DynamoDB locking patterns, see the accompanying blog post: [Practical DynamoDB - Locking Reads](https://dev.to/aws-builders/practical-dynamodb-locking-reads-4o4i).